Decision Fatigue Explained: Why Too Many Decisions Leave You Mentally Exhausted

 Is decision fatigue related to burnout?

 Yes.
-After burnout, your cognitive capacity is lower, which means your tolerance for decision-making decreases.
-This makes decision fatigue more noticeable and more intense.
+After burnout, your cognitive capacity is lower, making decision fatigue more intense.